Access For All

 Companions and assistants are given free entry when accompanying a paying visitor who is disabled.

-Download the Great Western Dockyard Companion
+Download the Voyage Companion here

 To avoid the uneven cobblestones through the main gate we have an alternative entrance by the Harbourside Kitchen.